Introduction

 While most of the demos in the engine feature handcrafted levels, already determined in editor when the scene starts, nothing prevents you from generating your levels procedurally.
 There are only two things you need to be careful of :

 You’ll find an example of it in the KoalaProceduralTilemap demo scene.
 This scene uses an extended version of the MMTilemapGenerator, the TilemapLevelGenerator.
 The TilemapLevelGenerator is custom made for the TopDown Engine, and will not only generate a new tilemap based on the rules you’ll have defined, but will also automatically generate wall shadows, place an entry and exit at reasonable and reachable positions, and will resize the level manager.
+Of course, it’s a very simple, minimalistic example, designed to showcase how to integrate a proc gen pipeline into TDE.
 You can use it as is, if it fits your needs, or you can look at it for reference to implement your own procedural generation system.

 The TilemapGenerator works by generating a grid of 0s and 1s, and painting a Unity Tilemap with these (0 remains empty, 1 becomes a full tile).
 It uses a number of different algorithms to generate these arrays of 0s and 1s, and lets you combine and customize them to get very unique results.